markomanninen/gitbook-plugin-regexplace/README.md

 Usage example
 -----

-Mark partition on the page that should not break on printing the page or generating the page as a pdf.
+Mark partitions on the page that should not break apart on printing the page or generating the page as a pdf.

 Add the ```regexplace``` plugin on the plugins array of your ```book.json``` file and configure appropriate substitutes and texts to replace: